mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-01-programme.md

 Note that to fit in with room availability, this week's course runs as follows
 - Tuesday, Wednesday, Friday all day
 - Thursday afternoon

+Note that although we initially intended to cover Python this week, in response to feedback, we have stuck to the simpler option of just covering metagenomics.
+We will run a masterclass in Python next year.

 ### Topics